 - To map the contents of a selection of key witnesses of the Histoire ancienne jusqu'à César

 Alignment records the contents of each manuscript, numbered according to the paragraph division of Paris, BnF, f. fr.
 20125, including information on rubrics, prose and verse form, material and non-material lacunae.

-Alignment displays data from five manuscripts:
+Alignment displays data from eight manuscripts: